What You’ll Find in This Waterfall Elopement Locations Guide:

-This area of Colorado is one of my favorite places on earth because of its incredible mountain views.
-But it’s also a great place for waterfalls!
-In June, falls pop up all over the mountains, due to the melting snow runoff.
-July and August are great summer months for visiting the area, and waterfalls are usually still full and beautiful.
-Or, if you don’t mind a little snow, visit during the winter months and check out FROZEN waterfalls.
+This area of Colorado is one of my favorite places on earth for elopements because of its incredible mountain views, but it’s also a great place for waterfalls!
+In June, waterfalls pop up all over the mountains, due to the melting snow runoff.
+July and August are also great summer months for visiting the area, and waterfalls are usually still full and beautiful.
+Or, if you don’t mind a little snow, elope during the winter months and check out FROZEN waterfalls.
 How amazing would that be for your elopement ceremony backdrop?!

 Want to have an amazing Colorado waterfall elopement?
 I’d love to help you plan a tailored-to-you day and find some incredible locations for you.
 Contact me, and let’s get started!

 You’ve probably seen a photo of one of the absolutely magical Havasupai Canyon waterfalls in Arizona.
 The electric blue water and red rock cliffs make this area a stunning and colorful desert Oasis.
 Mooney Falls, Havasu Falls, and Navajo Falls are all located in the canyon, which is a 10 mile strenuous hike.
 Once you’re near the falls, you can camp in the area, or stay at a nearby lodge.
 A permit is required to hike through the Havasupai Native American reservation, which can be applied for online.
 The permits go very fast, so if you’re thinking of having a Havasu waterfall elopement plan way ahead and be ready when permit applications open.